-Our proposal for a farm in rural Shropshire, promotes the removal or reuse of dilapidated buildings at an existing farmstead to retain and upgrade.
+Our proposal for a farm renovation in rural Shropshire, promotes the removal or reuse of dilapidated buildings at an existing farmstead.

-The proposal’s environmental design and approach to low energy, low impact design looking to retain and re-use buildings and materials where possible, recognises the fundamental need for the overall farmstead cluster to be a highly functional farm.
+The proposal recognises the fundamental need for the overall farmstead cluster to be a highly functional farm, at the same time as using an environmental design approach that looks to retain and re-use buildings and materials where possible.
 The design of the new buildings is based on best practice, fabric first principles with a view to minimising embodied and operational energy requirements.

-Our sensitive approach has used the existing farmstead, wider landscape and local vernacular as a starting point for design development.
+Our sensitive approach uses the existing farmstead, wider landscape and local vernacular as a starting point for design development.

-To lower embodied energy, the primary aim is to eliminate materials that require energy hungry processes to produce like (new) concrete and brick, and to detail new buildings in such a way that materials can be reused or easily recycled.
+To lower embodied energy, the primary aim is to eliminate materials that require energy hungry processes to produce, and to detail new buildings in such a way that materials can be reused or easily recycled.

 The building envelope also needs to perform at levels of future compliance rather than those set today, taking into account changing weather patterns and the likelihood of more extreme weather.